Philipbear/msbuddy/docs/paramset.rst

 Parameter Settings
 ------------------

-All **msbuddy** parameters are stored in a single class called :class:`BuddyParamSet`.
+All **msbuddy** parameters are stored in a single class called :class:`msbuddy.BuddyParamSet`.

-Here is a quick example of how to create a :class:`BuddyParamSet` object and pass it to a :class:`Buddy` object.
+Here is a quick example of how to create a :class:`msbuddy.BuddyParamSet` object and pass it to a :class:`msbuddy.Buddy` object.

 .. code-block:: python